18F/18f.gsa.gov/_about/index.md

 We've worked with over 50 offices and agencies, on more than 200 engagements.
 All our projects support agencies in transforming how they deliver digital services and technology products.

-Our team is made up of about 200 designers, software engineers, strategists, and product managers — all federal employees.
-We have offices in DC, San Francisco, Chicago, and New York, as well as team members working remotely from all over the country.

 ## Our principles

 We strive to work in a modern way and use best practices on all our projects.
 Here's what that means to us: